-Using NFS, the user or a system administrator can mount all or a portion of a file system (which is a portion of the hierarchical tree in any file directory and subdirectory, including the one you find on your PC or Mac).
-The portion of your file system that is mounted (designated as accessible) can be accessed with whatever privileges go with your access to each file (read-only or read-write).
+NFS allows the user or system administrator to mount (designate as accessible) all or a portion of a file system on a server.
+The portion of the file system that is mounted can be accessed by clients with whatever privileges are assigned to each file (read-only or read-write).
 NFS uses Remote Procedure Calls (RPCs) to route requests between clients and servers.